 Finishing and Winning the Game

 A side wins the game by scoring six hoop points for each ball and then hitting the peg with both balls.
-This is usually done in the same turn during a croquet stroke and the continuation stroke.
-Ideally you take croquet from your partner ball near the peg.
-Line the balls up so that in the croquet stroke the partner ball hits the peg, then in the continuation shot the strikers ball hits the peg.
+This is usually done in the same turn during a croquet shot and the continuation shot.
+Ideally, you take croquet from your partner ball near the peg.
+Line the balls up so that in the croquet shot the partner ball hits the peg, then in the continuation shot the striker's ball hits the peg.